patrickbwarren/qgis-survex-import/README.md

 usefully perhaps, names for stations).

 There is one point to bear in mind.
-Because of the (current) limitations for creating vector layers in memory, the layer type does not explicitly indicate that the features include z-dimension (elevation) data.
-Thus, for example, running the Qgis2threejs plugin doesn't quite work as expected as it doesn't know there is a z-dimension is available.
+Because of the (current) limitations in QGIS for creating vector layers in memory, the layer type does not explicitly know that the features include z-dimension (elevation) data.
+Thus, for example, running the Qgis2threejs plugin doesn't quite work as expected.
 To work around this one can save the layer to a shapefile, for example to an ESRI Shapefile or a GeoPackage file.
-In QGIS this usually results in the saved shapefile automatically being loaded as a new vector layer (or, of course one can explicitly load the shapefile).
-This new vector layer can then be used with Qgis2threejs for example.
+(In QGIS this usually results in the saved shapefile automatically being loaded as a new vector layer, or of course one can explicitly load the new shapefile.)
 To ensure the z-dimension data is correctly incorporated when saving to a shapefile, in the 'Save as ...'  dialog make sure that the geometry type is specified (for legs this should be 'LineString', and for stations it should be 'Point') and the 'Include z-dimension' box is checked.
+A new vector layer created this way can then be used with Qgis2threejs for example.

-Regardless of the above, features (legs or stations) in the created layers can be coloured by depth to mimic the behaviour of `aven` (thanks to Julian Todd for figuring this out).
+Regardless of the above, features (legs or stations) in the created layers can be coloured by depth to mimic the behaviour of the `aven` viewer in survex (hat tip Julian Todd for figuring this out).
 The easiest way to do this is to use the `.qml` style files provided in this repository.
 For example to colour legs by depth, open the properties dialog and under the 'Style' tab, at the bottom select 'Style --> Load Style', then choose the `color_legs_by_depth.qml` style file.
-This will apply a graduated colour scheme with an (inverted) spectral colour ramp.
-A small limitation is that the ranges are not automatically updated to the vertical range of the current data set.
-Refreshing this is
-trivial: simply fiddle with the number of 'Classes' and the ranges will update to match the current dataset.
+This will apply a graduated colour scheme with an inverted spectral colour ramp.
+A small limitation is that the ranges are not automatically updated to match the vertical range of the current data set.
+Refreshing this is trivial: simply fiddle with the number of 'Classes' (box on right hand side of 'Style' tab) and the ranges will update to match the current dataset.

 For the most part importing the CRS from the `.3d` file should work as